amplifydata/amplifydata-public/README.md

     "download_links": [{
         "link": str, # downloadable link
         "partition_key": str, # the partition str used to partition the links.
 Can be used for filtering, example provided below.
 Will be None if no file partitioning set
+        "file_name": str, # name of file
+        "file_extension": str # .csv or .csv.gz - indicating if files are compressed.
+Larger products will be delivered via compressed files
     }], # list of downloadable links and partition_keys
     "page": int, # defaulted to 1, the page offset number to retrieve the links for maximum of 1000 links per page "number_of_files_for_page": int, # num of files for page after filter and pagination